OSC/summer-institute-base-web-app/docs/BLENDER.md

 ### 6a.
 Start the image carousel.

-Now that we can submit jobs, step 6 adds an image carousel to the `projects#show` page so that users can see the output of the render job.
+Now that we can submit jobs, step 6 adds an image carousel to the `get /projects/:name` page so that users can see the output of the render job.

 We're going to use the [Bootstrap carousel] library to show the images on the page